 Stir everything together until well combined.

-Spread crab mixture over the rice.
+Spread the crab mixture over the rice.

 Sprinkle with remaining furikake.